KhAlamdar11/ReynoldsSwarmSim/README.md

 ## Contributing

 We welcome contributions to the package.
+For more information on how to contribute, please reach out to any of the authors.
 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.